top of page

-The first question most people ask me when they see the title of this album is “what the hell is an Octagyn?”
+The first question most people ask me when they see the title of this album is, “what... is an Octagyn?”

 Album artwork (front): Benjamin Saville (@bnsvl)